bradleye1228/data-science-portfolio-public/APP_WALKTHROUGH.md

 ![Regression Methods](screenshots/caret_regression_methods.png)

-*Visualisation 09: Two-dimensional multidimensional scaling (MDS) plot of regression method similarity.
-Working models retained for analysis are highlighted in blue, while models that failed during training or were excluded due to software incompatibilities are highlighted in red.
-The grey points represent the broader pool of available caret regression methods.
-The working methods are spread reasonably well across the plot, indicating that the selection covers a broad range of different regression approaches.*
+*Visualisation 09: Comprehensive overview of all regression models available in the caret framework.
+For each method, the table presents the underlying package, model classification tags, and tunable hyperparameters, facilitating comparison of available regression approaches.*

 Candidate methods were selected to ensure broad coverage across distinct regression modelling families, including linear, nonlinear, parametric, nonparametric, Bayesian, kernel-based, ensemble, and instance-based methods.